artisanfw/i18n/README.md

 ```
 > **Note:** This requires `Twig` to be installed.
 If it's not installed, the function won't be available.

-If you're using `artisanfw/twig`, simply include `Language::getTwigFunction()` in the config under functions.
+If you're using `artisanfw/twig`, simply include `Language::getTwigFunction()` in the Twig config under functions.

 ## Translation in a Twig template:
 ```twig